sarsamurmu/reboost/docs/built-in-plugins/file.md

 ```js
 import file from 'path/to/file.png';
 ```
-Here `file` would be an URL to your file which you can use wherever URL is supported
+Here `file` should be an URL to your file, you can use the URL wherever URLs are supported

 ## Example
 ### Importing image in JSX